 The current Western Beltway (SR 429) roadway was previously permitted through FDEP with review of the application by the RCID prior to permit approval.
 Pre-application meetings were held with both RCID and FDEP (Appendix I).
-FDEP will be the lead permitting agency for the project with the permit application will be submitted to the RCID for review and comment before submitting to the FDEP.
+FDEP will be the lead permitting agency for the project.
+The permit application will be submitted to the RCID for review and comment before submitting to the FDEP.
 An ERP is required when construction of any project results in the creation of a new or modification of an existing surface water management system or results in impacts to waters of the state, including wetlands.
-As with USACE permits, the complexity associated with the ERP permitting process will depend on the size of the project and/or the extent of wetland impacts.
 Under current state rules, the FDEP will likely require an individual permit for this project.